blue vehicle auto insurance 1580x154

 • Covers an additional 10% of net income (for 100% coverage vs. 90% with basic)

-• Increased death benefits (50% of deceased’s net income plus additional amounts for dependents)
+• Increased death benefits (50% of the deceased’s net income plus additional amounts for dependents)

 • Education allowance up to 50% above basic auto insurance